qaisjp/comm2-report/chapters/30-impl/0000-existing.md

 The website uses its own RESTful public API which is available at https://crates.io/api.

-Clicking on the "rustfm" package on the search results for "lastfm" triggers several API calls, listed in [@tbl:cratespublend].
+Clicking on the "rustfm" package on the search results for "lastfm" triggers several API calls, listed in [@tbl:crates-publend].
 The user is presented with a "Loading..." indicator blocking the entire page whilst all this information is being fetched, despite the user not necessarily needing to know all this information.

 | Path | Description |
 |-----|-----------|